Nitestack/raspberry-pi-5/README.md

 ### PiVPN

 Set up a `CNAME` record for your PiVPN subdomain, pointing it to the value defined in `CLOUDFLARE_RECORD_NAME`.
-Update the `PIVPN_HOST` variable with the correct domain.
+Update the `PIVPN_DOMAIN` variable with the correct domain.

 Configure port forwarding on your router for WireGuard: